akka/akka-dependencies/docs/src/main/paradox/index.md

-# Akka module versions $akka-dependencies.major-version$
+# Akka library versions $akka-dependencies.major-version$

-This table lists all Akka modules that are part of the Akka $akka-dependencies.major-version$ release along with their current versions.
+This table lists all Akka libraries that are part of the Akka $akka-dependencies.major-version$ release along with their current versions.

 Akka $akka-dependencies.version$ is cross-built for Scala $akka-scala-2.13.version$ and Scala $akka-scala-3.version$.
 Akka is certified for use with certain Java versions, see @ref[Java Versions](java-versions.md).

-Some modules in Akka do not live up to the high standards we require to fully support them for Akka Licensees.
-Modules are marked with their @ref[readiness level](support-terminology.md) in the "project info" section of their documentation.
+Some libraries in Akka do not live up to the high standards we require to fully support them for Akka Licensees.
+Libraries are marked with their @ref[readiness level](support-terminology.md) in the "project info" section of their documentation.

 Akka is licensed under the Business Source License 1.1, please see [Akka License FAQ](https://www.lightbend.com/akka/license-faq).